benedettacalusi/Jokulhlaup-model/README.md

 Contribute
 ==========
-If you want to contribute to jokulhlaup-model, follow the contribution guidelines and code of conduct.
+If you want to contribute to Jokulhlaup-model, follow the contribution guidelines and code of conduct.

 Credits
 =======